Cobalt: tetraquocobalt difluoride

 - Density: 2200 kg m-3

-What follows is the calculated isotope pattern for the CoF2.4H2O unit with the most intense ion set to 100%.
+THe chart below shows the calculated isotope pattern for the formula CoF2.4H2O with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.